 If you start studying remotely in your home country these figures will be adjusted, and the UK figures will apply once you have arrived in the UK.
 If you arrive partway through a month, the figures will be adjusted as appropriate, as per clause 1. a).

 3. Keeping your contact details up to date

-a) You must ensure that the Secretariat has up to date contact details for you, including a UK address and email and an overseas address and email at the end of the Scholarship.
+a) You must ensure that the Secretariat has up to date contact details for you, including a UK address and email once you have arrived in the UK and an overseas address and email at the end of the scholarship.